HeiningaVE/HeiningaVE.github.io/CV.md

 **Heininga, V. E.**, Nederhof, E., van Roekel, E., Laceulle, O., & Oldehinkel, A. (2019, September 2).
 Emotion-Based Learning by Iowa and Bangor Gambling Tasks: Similar but not the same?.

 * [See preprint](https://psyarxiv.com/3nkfj)
+* We critically discuss a novel, simplified version of a primary emotion-based decision-making task.
+* Adds to experimental psychology research, because our findings suggest that both tasks are unsuited for test-retest purposes.
+* Important for clinical practice, because the simplified paradigm differs conceptually from the original, thereby casting doubt on the authors’ plea to use the easier-to-administer-task in patients with, for example, brain injuries.

 Nosek, B. A., Corker, K. S., Krall, T., Grasty, F. L., Brooks, R. E., III, Mellor, D. T., … **Heininga, V. E.**, … Susi, T. (2020, January 30).
 NSF 19-501 AccelNet Proposal: Community of Open Scholarship Grassroots Networks (COSGN).